altiplane-software/MVVMacro/README.md

 ## License

-MVVMacro is available under the MIT license.
+MVVMacro is available under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for more info.